Harshith-Puram/Crop-Prediction-Model/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install the necessary dependencies using the provided `requirements.txt` file.
-4. Run the Flask application using the command: `python app.py`.
+4. Run the Flask application using the command: `main.py`.
 5. Access the model's user interface by opening a web browser and navigating to `http://localhost:5000`.

 On the user interface, provide input values for the following parameters: